Arizona Desert Palm Trees

 Its mostly round crown has around 30 bright deep green leaves way up.
 That helps it look full with those nice fan Types of Fronds.

-line of Mexican Fan Palms with the sun settingLine-up of tall Mexican Fan Palms in California
+line of Mexican Fan Palms with the sun settingLine-up of tall Mexican Fan Palms as the sun lowers to the horizon.

 Is a Mexican Fan Palm a Good Tree for the Backyard?